 - Divide batter between cake pans.
 Bake for 30-32 minutes or until the tops of the cakes spring back when gently touched and a toothpick inserted in the center comes out clean.
 If the cakes need a little longer as determined by wet crumbs on the toothpick, bake for longer.
 However, careful not to overbake as the cakes may dry out.
 Remove cakes from the oven and cool completely in the pans set on a wire rack.
 The cakes must be completely cool before frosting and assembling.

 - Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth, about 2 minutes.
-Add the confectioners’ sugar, cream/milk, vanilla extract, and a pinch of salt.
+Add the confectioners’ sugar, vanilla extract, and a pinch of salt.
 Beat on low speed for 30 seconds, then increase to high speed and beat for 3 minutes until completely combined and creamy.
-Add more confectioners’ sugar if frosting is too thin, more milk if frosting is too thick, or an extra pinch of salt if frosting is too sweet.
+Add more confectioners’ sugar if frosting is too thin or an extra pinch of salt if frosting is too sweet.
 Frosting should be soft, but not runny.